PHOTO CREDIT: EVA MUELLER

 In 2010, Ira was the lead producer, (along with Tom Hulce), of Green Day’s American Idiot on Broadway.
 In 2007 they produced Spring Awakening, which won 8 Tony Awards including Best Musical.
 In 2002, he won his first Tony Award for Private Lives starring Alan Rickman and Lindsay Duncan and in that same year co-produced Topdog/Underdog, which went on to win the Pulitzer Prize for Drama.
 His other Broadway credits include the acclaimed revival of The Iceman Cometh starring Kevin Spacey, Baz Luhrman’s production of La Bohème, Stones in His Pockets, Neil Simon’s The Dinner Party starring Henry Winkler and John Ritter, the hit revival of The Odd Couple starring Nathan Lane and Matthew Broderick and, On A Clear Day You Can See Forever starring Harry Connick Jr..Also, during his 30 year career in the music industry he’s worked with artists as diverse as Placido Domingo, John Denver, Loretta Lynn, Johnny Mathis, Smokey Robinson and Ringo Starr.

 Dedicated to creating and producing live entertainment.
-In addition to American Idiot, producers of the North American tours of Tony Award winners In The Heights, Avenue Q and A Year With Frog and Toad.
+In addition to American Idiot, upcoming productions include the 2013/14 tour of Mamma Mia!, and the 2014/15 tours of Chaplin and Nice Work If You Can Get It.
+Past Productions include the North American tours of Tony Award winners In The Heights, Avenue Q and A Year With Frog and Toad.
 Produced Julie Andrews - The Gift of Music with performances at The Hollywood Bowl and London’s O2 Arena.
-Launching the 2013 U.S. touring production of Traces as general/production managers.
-Upcoming productions include the 2013/14 tour of Mamma Mia!.
 Creators of four new musicals for young audiences including The Musical Adventures of Flat Stanley and James and the Giant Peach.
 WLP is led by founding partner and President, Stephen Gabriel and Vice President, Nancy Gabriel.
-General Management, Scott Seay.
+General Management, Scott Seay and Aniele Fortin.
 Production Management, Rhys Williams and Mike East.
 WorkLightProductions.com

 BFA in Musical Theater from NYU (CAP21.)
 Music Director: Lovers, Runway 69, Alien!
 The Musical!; Assistant Music Director: Battlecry (Music: Paul Bogaev, Dir: Gabriel Barre), Nero (Duncan Sheik, Steven Sater),The King and I and Hairspray (Weston Playhouse); Copyist/Intern: Legally Blonde, High Fidelity, A Tale of Two Cities: Assistant: Andrew Lippa, Brian Lowdermilk.
 Info on Evan’s writing at EvanJayNewman.com